 Just over a century after its inception, basketball returned home on a professional level with the announcement of an NBA Development League team in Springfield on March 31, 2009.
 The team then held a contest to choose a name, and on June 20th the Armor unveiled their name, logo, and colors.
 The winning name drew inspiration from the famous Springfield Armory, which was founded by George Washington in 1777 as the Continental Army’s arsenal and went on to become a very important and innovative institution throughout American history.
 Today, the Armory is a National Park, with a museum featuring the largest gun collection in the world.

 After the inaugural announcements, the Springfield Armor began preparations for the season by naming Boston Celtics' alum Dee Brown as the first coach in team history and selecting Marcus Campbell with the first pick in the 2009 NBA D-League Expansion Draft.
 The team made history on November 27th, 2009, when they held their “Opening Knight” game in front of 3,490 fans.
-With three seasons now under their belt, the Springfield Armor are prepared to take the court again in 2012-13 in their second season as the exclusive NBA D-League hybrid single affiliate of the Brooklyn Nets.
+With four seasons now under their belt, the Springfield Armor are prepared to take the court again for the 2013-14 season in their third year as the exclusive NBA D-League hybrid single affiliate of the Brooklyn Nets.